ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Ilollows Falls.
-Nov.
-8. 1ST;
-JOOK, SEE AXD REAP.
-That the best place ta buy
-TOYS, PRESENTS.
-DIARIES, Ac,
-For the Holidays, Is at
-O. F. WOODS&#x27; STORE.
-Becaoe he has a better and larger assortment and
-will sell rhaper tbaa any one else in this vicinity.
-Come and see. ol
-JJAPER AND ENVELOPES.
-Paper and Envelopes very cheap at
-O. F. W00D3&#x27;.
-NEW JEWELRY. r
-THE largest assortment of new and handsome d­
-aiims of Jewelry, ia sela and a.ng!e peicea, from
-Bogwl to lue gold prices to at wi&#x27;t satisfycuato-atn-isit
-received by . &quot; &quot; r-i
-fMter.
-V 1

-BELLOWS FALLS, VT., FRIDAY,

-rPfldnj,
 A Literary Curiosity,
 The following remarkable little poem
 is a contribution to the San Francisco